rogeryc/petscreening-rvaca/README.md

 4. **Documentation:** Clear and concise documentation covering setup instructions, usage guidelines, and any notable design decisions.
 5. **Adherence to Best Practices:** Consistent use of Rails conventions, adherence to RESTful principles, and implementation of secure coding practices.

-### Post Submission

-For submiting your assesment, please commit your changes into a new branch and open a new pull request after pushing your changes.
+### Submitting your assessment
+1. Push your changes to the feature branch you created in the setup
+2. Share your personal repo with us so we can take a look

-After you submit your solution, we'll review it and talk it over with you.
+3. After you submit your solution, we'll review it and talk it over with you.